Teaching Philosophy

-As an educator, I create rigorous, inclusive, and accessible learning environments grounded in active learning and Universal Design for Learning principles.
-With more than a decade of higher education teaching experience, I design courses that connect social science theory and methods to students’ everyday lives, encouraging them to analyze institutions, culture, and identities through both critical inquiry and applied practice.
-My classrooms emphasize collaboration, engagement, and creativity, whether through coding qualitative data, developing community-based projects, or examining the social science significance of popular culture.
-Ultimately, I aim to equip students with analytical tools, research skills, and reflective habits of mind that empower them to navigate—and transform—the social worlds they inhabit.
+As an educator, I design rigorous, inclusive, and accessible learning environments grounded in active learning, Universal Design for Learning, and evidence-based instructional practice.
+My courses connect sociological theory and research methods to students’ everyday experiences, encouraging them to analyze institutions, identities, and culture through both critical inquiry and applied, real-world projects.
+I emphasize structured collaboration, transparent expectations, and scaffolded supports, approaches that help students navigate the complexities of research, group work, and academic skill-building with confidence.
+Whether students are analyzing qualitative data, conducting community-based research, or interrogating pop culture through a sociological lens, my goal is to equip them with the analytical tools, research competencies, and reflective habits of mind needed to understand and transform the social worlds they inhabit.

 -